compromise-evident/rolling-code/README.md

 ## My other tools which will use rolling-code 5

-* Authorship (not just for randomness, but the difficulties; "near which privare prime will I find these public gaps?")
+* Authorship (not just for randomness, but the difficulties; "near which private prime will I find these public gaps?")
 * groupOTP
 * passOTP